A guide to non-standard files outside the standard Foreign and Commonwealth Office corporate file plan.

 |Victoria Falls Conference||FCO 163||19 files||2017|

 |Diplomatic Documents||FCO 160||05 files||2018|

 FCO Records Day 2015 - proceedings

 On 13 May 2015 the FCO welcomed delegates to the third FCO Records Day, held at Hanslope Park.
 The purpose of the day was to update delegates on the FCO’s release plans; for the Independent Reviewer to share his views on the current review programme; and provide an overview of current challenges relating to digital transfer from representatives of the FCO and The National Archives.
 There was also a tour of the FCO’s archive.
-A record of proceedings (PDF, 832KB, 30 pages) is now available.
+Ais now available.

 FCO’s prioritisation of the non-standard records

 In 2013, we developed a release plan for non-standard files which was based on the review of 608,529 records.

 In February 2015 we reported the findings of the FCO’s 2014 record audit to the Lord Chancellor’s Advisory Council on National Archives and Records and we informed the Council that we would be incorporating a further 18,778 records into this non-standard release plan.
 The additional records principally comprise file registers and volumes of Confidential Print.
 Records currently incorporated into our non-standard release plan are shown below.